Frisco, Texas: State government

 After the 2021 state and federal redistricting, Frisco contains most or parts of Texas State House of Representatives districts 57, 61, 66 and 106.
 Frisco contains parts of Texas State Senate districts 8 and 30.

 Federal government

 After the 2021 state and federal redistricting, Frisco contains parts of United States Congressional districts 3, 4, and 26.

+After the 2025 mid-decade redistricting in Texas, Frisco contains parts of United States Congressional District 4.